 For optimal nutrition, you should consume meals that contain the nutrients your body needs.
 The question then becomes, what nutrients do you need?
 Many people are unaware that our nutritional requirements vary.
 For example, a meal that can be nutritious to a middle-aged person may be harmful to a very young child.

 Where people get it wrong with nutrition and obesity and how it affects their health

 Your age, body structure, health, and other factors determine your nutritional requirements.
-As an overweight person, if you wish to lose weight, in addition to cutting down on calories, you need to make healthier food choices.
+As an overweight person, if you wish to lose weight and cut down on calories, you need to make healthier food choices.
 Similarly, a hypertensive patient should not engage in a Keto diet to lose weight.

 In short, you need to understand your body system first to find out what nutrients you need.
 Doing this can help you identify the types of meals to eat and the ones to avoid.
-Yet, so many people don’t consider this, but still, wonder why they have weight and health issues, isn’t it ironic?
-Although obesity is recognized as a disease, you can avoid it and cure it, if you are disciplined.
-This sounds easy, but going from being obese to having a healthy weight requires a complete lifestyle change, many are unwilling to make.
+Yet, so many people don’t consider this but still wonder why they have weight and health issues.
+Isn’t it ironic?
+Although obesity is recognized as a disease, you can avoid it and cure it if you are disciplined.
+This sounds easy, but going from being obese to having a healthy weight requires a complete lifestyle change, which many are unwilling to make.
 Overeating may seem like something you can’t help, but you can.